 It’s important to set some rules for your new companion and even more important to train him or her to follow those rules.
 For example, you can set boundaries for what rooms your dog is allowed to go into or whether they’re allowed on the couch or bed, etc. Not setting house rules and training your dog to respect them is one of the most common mistakes by new dog owners.
 And it can result in an unruly dog running all over your place.

 Along the same lines, training beyond house rules is important.
 A trained dog is a happy dog and also makes for a safer home.
-Some training to consider: potty training (so your dog knows not to go in the house), obedience (to help you manage and control their behavior), crate and/or bed training (so they learn they have their own place to hang or sleep) and leash training (so they are manageable and behaved on walks).
+Some training to consider:

 Socialization is another, specific form of training that’s very important for dogs and especially puppies.
-Without socialization, your furbaby will not be able to interact with or relate to other dogs in proper, healthy and safe ways.
+Without socialization, your pup will not be able to interact with or relate to other dogs in proper, healthy and safe ways.
 He or she may even seem hostile.
 Socialization will help your pup become more confident and secure and get along with others.

 5. A Good Vet